payfort/magento-payfort/README.md

 ## Install

+1) Download magento-payfort-master plugin as a zip file.
+2) Open magento-payfort-master folder and copy all folders inside it .
-download the plugin then upload it to the root of your magento store.
+3) Paste the folders you copied to the root of your Magento project.
+4) Open your magento admin panel , select System -> configuration.
+5) Under Sales tab select payment methods.
+6) Select Payfort Global Configuration and fill your configuration data.

 ## Upgrade

 1. uninstall FORT_Payment_Gateway

-3. Reinstall the new FORT_Payment_Gateway plugin.
+3. Reinstall the new FORT_Payment_Gateway plugin using the Install steps .

 ## Changelog